CACI-IMG/ForecasterDocs/user-guide/Data/Data-Importers.md

 ## Excel Importer
+The Excel Importer is used to read in from Excel files.
+The formats .xls, .xlsx, .xlsm, and .xlsb are all supported.
+This functionality does require the presence of Excel on the host machine.
+All versions of Excel are supported **apart from Excel 2013.** This importer reads in the data as is, with very little additional processing.
+We would generally recommend saving the Excel document as csv, then reading in to Forecaster using a *Load With Harmonics* Script Importer, which will give you far more flexibility.

 Once you've selected *Excel*, then clicked **Import** on the *Data Importers* section of the ribbon, the Excel Importer will open.
 If this is a brand new importation, the only option available is to start a new importation.